aschmelyun/docker-compose-laravel/README.md

 ## Permissions Issues

-If you encounter any issues with filesystem permissions while visiting your application or running a container command, try completing the following steps:
+If you encounter any issues with filesystem permissions while visiting your application or running a container command, try completing one of the sets of steps below.

+**If you are using your server or local environment as the root user:**

 - Bring any container(s) down with `docker-compose down`
+- Rename `docker-compose.root.yml` file to `docker-compose.root.yml`, replacing the previous one
+- Re-build the containers by running `docker-compose build --no-cache`

+**If you are using your server or local environment as a user that is not root:**

+- Bring any container(s) down with `docker-compose down`
-- In your terminal, run `export UID=$(id -u) && export GID=$(id -g)`
+- In your terminal, run `export UID=$(id -u)` and then `export GID=$(id -g)`
 - Re-build the containers by running `docker-compose build --no-cache`

 Then, either bring back up your container network or re-run the command you were trying before, and see if that fixes it.